 Ooh!
 The marks left by the foil pans would make perfect guidelines for truck wheels! ((Filing away for the future))

 I cut each cake into two layers, smooshed chocolate Bettercreme frosting down, and restacked them.
 Then, in a stroke of brilliance, I decided to replace the typical icky black frosting with… wait for it… CHOCOLATE GANACHE!
-Ganache is so easy to make, and tastes SO much better than standard frosting.
+Ganache is so easy to make and tastes SO much better than standard frosting or black fondant.

 I think the cake turned out especially well, and there was no need for a special cake pan or gobs of colored frosting.